lmc-eu/spirit-design-system/exporters/tokens/README.md

 ## Sorting

 Tokens are sorted alphabetically by their origin name (Figma) or their Supernova name.
-Exceptions include Borders, Radii, Spacing,Other tokens and all tokens from Device collection, which are sorted numerically by their value.
+Exceptions include Borders, Radii, Spacing, Other tokens and all tokens from Device collection, which are sorted numerically by their value.

 ## Development